Meganmli/COVID-19-Prediction/README.md

    - [Weka v3.8.4](https://sourceforge.net/projects/weka/files/weka-3-8/3.8.4/weka-3-8-4.zip/download?use_mirror=iweb)

 ## Running
+1. To access our code, first clone our code using git or download the zip file of our code and unzip it
-1. Download the Weka v3.8.4 zip file from Installation step (2) above, and unzip it manually.
+2. Download the Weka v3.8.4 zip file from Installation step (2) above, and unzip it manually.
 Copy the weka.jar file from the unzipped folder into the lib folder within the COVID-19-Prediction folder.
-2. To run COVID-19-Prediction, open a terminal window with superuser privilege and switch to the COVID-19-Prediction folder.
+3. To run COVID-19-Prediction, open a terminal window with superuser privilege and switch to the COVID-19-Prediction folder.
-3. Set permissions on the scripts provided by running:
+4. Set permissions on the scripts provided by running:

        chmod 0755 compile.sh
        chmod 0755 run.sh